MQ-Modernization-demo/mq01-src/README.md

-See how the `source-repo-url` pipeline parameter identifies the source repository for `mq01`, and how `ops-repo-url` and `image-reference` identify where the successfully tested YAMLs and container images are stored.
+See how the `source-repo-url` pipeline parameter identifies the source repository for `mq01`, and how `ops-repo-url` and `image-reference` identify where the successfully tested YAMLs and container images are stored, respectively.

 Issue the following command to configure the `pipelinerun` with your `$GITORG`: